 How does a heifer backslide?
-Have you ever been hiking up a hill and the ground was wet or snow covered and you slid backward?
+Have you ever been hiking up a hill and the ground was wet or snow covered, and you slid backward?
 Yes, I think we all have done that.
 Nevertheless, this is not a very good example of this animal’s behavior.
-Heifers are erratic in manners and they don’t trust anyone.
+Heifers are erratic in manners, and they don’t trust anyone.
 Even if you are trying to feed this young animal, it becomes flighty.
-So what was Yahweh comparing Israel to in reality?
+So what was the Father comparing Israel to in reality?
 A heifer would rather run and crash into an electric fence or barb-wire than let a cattle hand help it.
 Stubbornness!

 Now, we have a heifer and a lamb.
 What’s the difference here?
-Lambs are usually timid creatures but they are attracted to the person who feeds them.
+Lambs are usually timid creatures, but they are attracted to the person who feeds them.
 A lamb can be in a large place and feed.
-Jesus said, “My sheep listen to my voice; I know them, and they follow me.”
-John 10:27 NIV.
-And they do…
+Jesus said, “My sheep listen to my voice; I know them, and they follow me” ( John 10:27 NIV).

-The heifer is so different.
-In training, it is tied with a very short rope and it is left that way for long periods of time.
+The heifer is vastly different from the lamb.
+In training, it is tied with a very short rope, and it is left that way for long periods of time.
 Then meticulously, day after day, it is walked to its water and food that is just several paces away.
 This routine goes on until the stubborn heifer learns you just want to feed the unfortunate creature!
 Abba Father help us trust you with our whole being.

 Did you catch that?
 Calves of our lips.
-HaShem tells Israel to repent and then he explains how they can.
+The Father tells Israel to repent and then he explains how they can.
 Now hear me out because I think some people have this concept wrong.
 They get caught up with tithes, fasting, works and time.
 Not that these aren’t good, but they don’t bring repentance or INTIMACY.
 They are signs of obedience, but He wants both.
-Yahweh says return to me and take with you WORDS or Praise to our Abba.
+God says return to me and take with you Words or Praise to our Abba.
 A more correct translation of the text would read “So will we render as bullocks the offering of our lips.”
 The fruit of the Spirit and the treasured adoration of Our Father.

 Words are my very favorite thing.
 And they always will be.
-Why you may ask?
-Well, anyone who knows me and really knows me well, knows that shopping, diamonds, gold and shiny things don’t really excite me.
-Yes, they are nice and may make me feel better about my appearance, but they don’t make my mouth water.
-Even with my shortage of inflated words and my lack of extended education, words, even meager ones, captivate me.
+Why may you ask?
+Well, anyone who knows me and knows me well knows that shopping, diamonds, gold and shiny things don’t excite me too much.
+They are nice and may make me feel better about my appearance, but they don’t make my mouth water.
+Even with my shortage of inflated words and my lack of extensive education, words, even little ones, captivate me.

 Father, I come to you with words.
-And my words seem so small and what can I even say to the King of the universe, who with Your very breath blew life into dust, dust that You had spoken into existence.
+And my words seem so small and what can I even say to the King of the universe, who with Your very Breath blew life into dust, dust that You had spoken into existence.
 The ocean and its waves seem too grand for me to describe and how can I speak about you with GLORIOUS descriptions brilliant enough to do You justice?
 I repent.
-Help us to become humble people and know that soon all our skin will hang and our bones will groan, our hair will be as white as the clouds and then back to the dust we will return.
+Help us to become humble people and know that soon all our skin will hang and our bones will groan, our hair will be as white as the clouds, and then back to the dust, we will return.
 We render the calves of our lips!
+We render our hearts!